SineadMorris/ushr/README.md

 ##### Recent updates

-Version 0.2.2
+Versions 0.2.2 and 0.2.3

+-   Allows more flexible treatment of values below the detection threshold.
--   Fixes errors thrown with dplyr 1.0.0 release.
+-   Fixes errors thrown with dplyr 1.0.0 and tibble 3.0.0 releases.

 Version 0.2.1